Knoblauchpilze/pge-app/README.md

   /// FIXME: Add menus here.
 };
 ```
-The user can add all the menus that are needed here to keep the number of attributes to a minimum.
+The user can add necessary menus here to group them in a neat object to pass around.

 **NOTE:** all menus do not need to be registered.
-It is mainly interesting to keep them in case their content needs to be updated (typically a label).
-Otherwise, the menus will automatically handle the release of their children menus when being destroyed.
-The concept of actions should also be sufficient to trigger processes on the `Game` (and ultimately on any element of the `Game`) when the user clicks on a [Menu](https://github.com/Knoblauchpilze/pge-app/blob/master/src/lib/ui/Menu.hh).
+It is mainly interesting to keep them in case their content needs to be updated (typically a label) during the game.
+Otherwise, the menus will automatically handle the release of their children sub-menus when being destroyed.
+The concept of actions (see the corresponding [section](#attach-an-action-to-a-menu)) should be sufficient to trigger processes on the `Game` (and also on elements of the `World` class for example) when the user clicks on a [Menu](https://github.com/Knoblauchpilze/pge-app/blob/master/src/lib/ui/Menu.hh).

+### Attach an action to a menu

 Each menu created with the [Menu](https://github.com/Knoblauchpilze/pge-app/blob/master/src/lib/ui/Menu.hh) class can be attached an [Action](https://github.com/Knoblauchpilze/pge-app/blob/master/src/lib/ui/Action.hh) which is triggered by the menu whenever it is clicked upon (provided that the menu is `clickable`).